Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 1. Growing Performance: Which Yields More?

 If your sole goal is to grow 50 tomato plants and maximise your yield, a greenhouse wins.
-The "all-around" light is unbeatable for summer crops.
+The all-around light is unbeatable for summer crops.

 However, a potting shed is often the better choice for propagation and early season growing.